TF-RMM/tf-rmm/docs/design/el0-app.rst

 *******************

 In case of the fake host build, the applications are compiled as a standalone elf file.
 The RMM core is compiled to the elf file ``rmm_core.elf``.
-The path to the RMM app elf files are passed to ``rmm_core.elf`` as a command line parameter, along with the ID of the RMM apps.
-The first time the main RMM process calls ``app_init_data`` the process is forked, the image of the requested RMM app is loaded in the new process, and a named-pipe connection is established between the two processes.
+RMM core expects the app ELF files to reside in the same directory as the RMM core executable.
+The first time the main RMM process calls ``app_init_data`` the process is forked, the image of the requested RMM app is loaded in the new process, and a named-pipe connection isestablished between the two processes.
 When the RMM app process is created, for each ``app_init_data`` (including the first call) a new thread is created.
 The main thread in the RMM app process is responsible for dispatching the RMM app calls and returns between the main RMM process and the RMM app thread.

 There is no shared memory between the main and the RMM app processes, memory sharing is emulated by sending over the content of the main process's "shared